-(3) A licensed interactive wagering service provider must not provide a licensed interactive wagering service to a registered individual.

-(4) A person who contravenes subsection (3) commits a separate contravention of that provision in respect of each day during which the contravention occurs (including the day the relevant civil penalty order is made or any later day).
+- (3) A licensed interactive wagering service provider must not provide a licensed interactive wagering service to a registered individual. - Civil penalty: 750 penalty units. - (4) A person who contravenes subsection (3) commits a separate contravention of that provision in respect of each day during which the contravention occurs (including the day the relevant civil penalty order is made or any later day).